 A: The university has multiple sources of financial aid that are detailed in the Application for Graduate Study; information is also available on Mason's website (www.gmu.edu).
 Mason's location with its easy accessibility to Washington, DC provides opportunities for part-time employment.
 A limited number of graduate research or teaching assistantships may also be available through the Department of Social Work.

 Q: What kinds of jobs will I be qualified for once I graduate with my MSW from George Mason?

 A: A master's in social work is a versatile degree.
-There are lots of jobs available for master's level social workers — and the opportunities are expected to grow!
-Social workers provide services to individuals, families, groups and communities.
-They work in mental health agencies, schools, businesses, and health care settings in both the public and private sectors.
-They often serve as chief administrators or departmental directors in hospitals, homeless shelters, domestic violence programs, group homes, substance abuse programs and adoption agencies.
-Other settings in which social workers perform include developing community programs and resources; working as analysts, lobbyists, and policymakers in public, for-profit, and nonprofit human service agencies, advocacy groups, think tanks, and professional membership organizations.
+There are many jobs available for master's level social workers — and the opportunities are expected to grow!
+Social workers provide services to individuals, families, groups, communities, and organizations.
+They work in mental health agencies, schools, businesses, governments at all levels, and health care settings in both the public and private sectors.
+They often serve as chief administrators or departmental directors in hospitals, homeless shelters, domestic violence programs, correctional settings, group homes, substance abuse programs and adoption agencies.
+Social workers can also develop community programs and resources or work as analysts, lobbyists, and policymakers in public, for-profit, and nonprofit human service agencies, advocacy groups, think tanks, and professional membership organizations.